-The graph below shows the numbers of crashes reported in this category for each of the last five years and shows an upward trend starting to emerge on urban and rural roads.
+The chart below shows the numbers of crashes reported in this category for each of the last five years and shows an upward trend starting to emerge on urban and rural roads.

-Loss of control on curved roads and on intersections are identified as significant crash types in the following graph.
+Loss of control on curved roads and intersections are identified as significant crash types in the next chart.

-Examination of the driver and vehicle factors shows inadequate checks, failure to give way or stop, speed, alcohol and poor handling as the main contributors to the crashes.
+Examination of the driver and vehicle factors shows inadequate checks, speed, failure to give way or stop, poor handling and alcohol as the main contributors to the crashes.